muut/io-client/API.md

 Unmark a post from being spammed.
 The impact of this action depends on the user.
 Admin has the most power.

 - `path`: the path of the post to be unspammed.

+## `userFind`

+Returns a list of users that matches a given username.

+- `username` the username to look for

 ## `userHide`